miberr/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab03-1-canvas-app.md

   - Filter data
   - Create data rows
   - Use images with data rows
-  - Embed canvas Power App into Microsoft Teams
+  - Create a canvas app from an image

 ## High-level lab steps